 Why use the Watcher passive Web-security scanner?

-, contact me through
+, contact us through

-, or email me at casaba .com.
+, or email us at casabasecurity .com.

 Ever find yourself looking for that showstopper exploit in a Web-app, and forgetting to check out all the low-hanging fruit?
 That's intitially why we created Watcher.
 For one thing, we don't want to manually inspect a Web-app for many of these issues

 (cookie settings, SSL configuration, information leaks, etc), but we still want to find and fix them.
 Watcher provides this level of security analysis, plus provides hot-spot detection to help pen-testers focus in on the spots that will lead to that showstopper